DamonDeng/dl_tutorial/getting_start/readme.md

 ![](img/ami.png)

 Then you can select the instance type you want, if you want to run training model on GPU, you can select G2 instance or P2 instance.
 As MXNet can support CPU model, it is OK for you to select CPU instance for testing.
+And you can select small instances like t2.micro to decrease the cost of your testing.

 The following is how you select the instance type: